 Other useful information

-Students currently living offshore and studying online can commence study online with the University of Otago without first obtaining a student visa.
+Students currently living and studying offshore can commence study online with the University of Otago without first obtaining a student visa.

-Students currently living offshore and studying online are not required to be insured so will not be charged for our recommended insurance policy Studentsafe.
+Students currently living and studying offshore are not required to be insured so will not be charged for our recommended insurance policy Studentsafe.
 If you receive an invoice, this will be in error so simply email us to get that removed.

 Students studying programmes and papers delivered by distance can select papers in eVision.